 - Ensure both mental and physical exercise needs are met prior to leaving your dog

 - Seek professional advice from a fear free trainer or Veterinary Behaviourist to ascertain the reason for the barking and find a humane and effective solution.

 What should I do if I'm affected by a barking dog?

 Contact the owner of the dog in the first instance, either directly or with a polite letter.
 If your neighbour has a dog that constantly barks, we encourage you to leave a Dog Barking Neighbour Letter at their property in the first instance.
-Please contact Ranger Services by email if the issue persists or make a formal complaint.

-You are also requested to assist in collecting the necessary evidence by keeping a 'Dog Barking Diary'.
-The diary need to be as accurate as possible as it may be used as evidence.
-You may be called upon to give evidence in court; however, legal proceedings will only be taken as a last resort when all other possible remedies to abate the nuisance have failed.
+When you report a barking dog you will be requested to assist in collecting the necessary evidence by keeping a Dog Barking Diary'.
+The diary needs to be as accurate as possible as it may be used as evidence.
+You may be called upon to give evidence in court, however legal proceedings will only be taken as a last resort when all other possible remedies to abate the nuisance have failed.